DLR-terrabyte/terrapi/docs/docusaurus/terrapi/restricted-data/auth.md

 ---
 id: auth
 title: auth
-description: terrapi command line library documentation - slurm subcommand
+description: terrapi command line library documentation - restricted-data subcommand
 ---

 # restricted-data auth

 Print the single use auth token needed to directly interact with private terrapbyte APIs

 Optionally will add the parameters needed for utilities like curl or wget.
 The returned Token is only valid for a few minutes.

 ## Usage